Will they really save you energy and money?

 ENERGY STAR compact refrigerator

 If you’re looking for an ENERGY STAR compact refrigerator, you can get models that consume quite a bit less than a 15 to 20 cubic foot model.
 But they certainly don’t compare in terms of power consumption per cubic foot of refrigerator volume.
-Of approximately 300 compact refrigerators on the market, ranging in capacity from 1.6 to 6.6 cubic feet, efficiency ratios range from 37.5 kWh per year per cubic foot, to as high as 185 kWh per year per cubic foot (smaller is better).
+Of approximately 300 compact refrigerators on the market, ranging in capacity from 1 to 5.9 cubic feet, efficiency ratios range from 21kWh per year per cubic foot, to as high as 241 kWh per year per cubic foot (smaller is better).
 The main factor affecting the efficiency of an ENERGY STAR compact refrigerator is its volume; the smaller the volume, the less efficient they tend to be.
+The least efficient refrigerator in that category is also one of the smallest, at 1 cubic foot capacity.

-In the smallest category of ENERGY STAR compact refrigerator – between 1.7 and 2.0 cubic feet capacity, with a freezer typically inside the unit, you would be looking at about 252 kWh per year consumption.
-Surprisingly, this is more than half the consumption of some ENERGY STAR refrigerators that are ten times bigger.
-So you should not imagine that buying an ENERGY STAR compact refrigerator is a way to save a ton of money on electricity – it’s just better to buy an efficient compact refrigerator than an inefficient one.
-(The least efficient compact refrigerator in that range is rated at around 318 kWh per year, which is only about $7 per year more worth of electricity.)
+In the smallest category of ENERGY STAR compact refrigerator – between 1 and 2.0 cubic feet capacity, with a freezer typically inside the unit, you would be looking at an average of 100 kWh per year consumption, and a range of 85 to 147.
+Surprisingly, this is more or less the same range of power consumption as for ENERGY STAR refrigerators between 5 and 10 cubic feet So you should not imagine that buying an ENERGY STAR compact refrigerator is a way to save a ton of money on electricity – it’s just better to buy an efficient compact refrigerator than an inefficient one.

 The most efficient ENERGY STAR compact refrigerator models in the 2.0 cubic feet and under range are: